Mental health services are free on the NHS, but in most cases you will need a referral from your GP to access them.

 - you are detained under the Mental Health Act 1983

-For more information about your legal right to choice, see the NHS Choice Framework on the GOV.UK website.
+GOV.UK has more information about your legal right to choice, see the NHS Choice Framework.

 How NHS Choices can help you choose